DMVis/DMVis/documentation/visualisations/ScatterplotMatrix.md

 - Type: `number`
 - Default: `40`

-Margin left of the visualisation
+Margin left of the visualisation.

 ## marginRight

 - Type: `number`
 - Default: `40`

-Margin right of the visualisation
+Margin right of the visualisation.

 ## marginTop

 - Type: `number`
 - Default: `40`

-Margin above of the visualisation
+Margin above of the visualisation.

 ## marginBottom

 - Type: `number`
 - Default: `40`

-Margin under of the visualisation
+Margin under of the visualisation.

 ## styleUtils

 - Type: `StyleUtils`
 - Default: `new StyleUtils()`

-Class holding all the style information, see [StyleUtils](utils/styleUtils.md).
+Class holding all the style information.
+See [StyleUtils](utils/styleUtils.md).

 # Example usage